Skip to content

 Although it’s not imperative for all blinds in the house to match, achieving a more cohesive look is possible by ensuring they match, especially when viewed from the outside.
 If your home’s facade is symmetrical, using matching blinds on all front-facing windows could be a thoughtful consideration.

-For anyone looking for a modern design, a pop of colour in your window blinds could be exactly what a neutral room needs to bring it all together.
-Selecting a bold colour is sure to bring a modern feel to any space.
+For those drawn to modern design, a pop of colour in your blinds can be just what a neutral room needs to feel complete.
+Choosing a bold hue instantly adds energy and a fresh, contemporary touch.

 Children's bed room featuring vibrant green blinds, installed by Complete Blinds.